[Solved] MacBook Pro Won't Turn on with Black Screen - Qiling

 2. What do I do if my MacBook air screen is black and won't turn on?

-Hold down the power button for approximately 10 seconds.
-When you see an Apple logo or other image, tap the power button, then instantly press and hold the Command + R keys.
+Hold down the power button for 10 seconds, then tap the power button and instantly press and hold the Command + R keys.

 3. How do I restart my Mac when the screen is black?